-I have to be honest here and say that I have never been a fan of Holiday Rambler motor homes, no matter their year and model because appeared to be too heavy, claustrophobic and expensive for my taste.
-Furthermore, I have always preferred diesel engines to gas because they last longer, provide more leg room in the driver/passenger area get better mileage than gas operated models and have engine brakes.
+I have to be honest here and say that I have never been a fan of Holiday Rambler motorhomes, no matter what year or model, because they appeared to be too heavy, claustrophobic, and expensive for my taste.
+Furthermore, I have always preferred diesel engines to gas because they last longer, provide more leg room in the driver/passenger area, get better mileage than gas-operated models, and have engine brakes.

 This Holiday Rambler Runs Well, Even Though It Has a Gas Engine

 My husband and I have traveled in large Diesel Pusher motorhomes for years because we felt a rear engine offered more front end leg room, made travel cooler on hot days and had more power than a gas engine.
 Now that we are older, however, the large pushers seem unwieldy and no longer meet our needs.
 They also have become increasingly expensive to purchase and own.

 We won't be taking big cross country trips anymore, and smaller units are easier to drive, fit more easily into older campgrounds and government park campsites and use gasoline which now costs 50 cents per gallon less than diesel fuel.

 These were the main reasons we started our search for a smaller, gas engine motorhome.

 The Holiday Rambler Is Solidly Built